To share photos and files with other devices that are nearby, use Quick Share.

 .

-- When you receive content from someone else, make sure your screen is unlocked.
+- To receive content from someone else, make sure your screen is unlocked.

 - Wait for a pop up notification that tells you who’s trying to share and what content they want to share with you.